pdx-tools/pdx-tools/README.md

 ```

 This will compile everything and start the web server on two ports: 3001 and 3003.
 3001 is plain HTTP and 3003 is HTTPS with a self signed certificate.
 Since some web features like brotli decoding only work over HTTPS in firefox, it is recommended to use the HTTPS endpoint.

-### Ironman saves

-By default, ironman and binary files will be unparsable, but one can populate the token files in `assets/tokens` to incorporate binary parsing functionality.

 ## Contributor Project Guide